TDG-Platform/gbdx-auth/README.md

 from gbdx_auth import gbdx_auth

 # Get the config (you can pass one in below if its not located at ~/.gbdx-config)
-# session is an oauth2 enabled Session object like you find in the reqeusts package
+# gbdx is an oauth2 enabled Session object like you find in the reqeusts package (http://docs.python-requests.org/en/latest/user/advanced/).
 gbdx = gbdx_auth.get_session()

-# GET the catalog heartbeat:
+# GET the set of workflow tasks:
 r = gbdx.get("https://geobigdata.io/workflows/v1/tasks")
 task_list = r.json()
 print task_list
 ```

 ### ini File